sfigg/commercialization-public/customize/desktop/retail-demo-experience.md

 1. Jump to another page within group
 2. Launch an app
 3. Launch the default browser and go to a URL
-4. Open Media (image, video, or document)
+4. Open media (image, video, or document)

 > [!NOTE]
 > Keep in mind that if you are building content for offline devices, CTA buttons should not open URLs as this will create a poor user experience.